-Here’s the exact two step template for our winning pitch that convinced the C-Suite to allocate 7 figures to build productized onboarding in house.
+Here’s the template we used to convince our C-Suite to budget $1M+ to build this experience.
 You can try to use it to do the same.

 - Create your case with metrics that tie onboarding to long-term customer impacts

-- Propose your project with a limited scope that is easy to test and validate with an MVP
+- Propose your project with a limited scope that is easy to test with an MVP

 Connect Onboarding to Long-Term Customer Impacts

-At the foundation of your pitch, you need to showcase how closely a productized onboarding experience benefits and impacts your company’s growth goals.
+At the foundation of your pitch, you need to show how a productized onboarding experience supports your company’s growth goals.

-Your pitch must showcase these four key points.
+Your pitch must showcase these five key points.

 - Show how your current onboarding process is delaying initial time-to-value for your customers

-- Show that many churn requests and account downgrades started from a poor onboarding experience.
+- Show how many churn requests and account downgrades resulted from a poor onboarding experience.